 We are here to support your journey on the path to health.
 My sole purpose is to provide treatment that energizes, balances, heals, and relaxes so you can maintain a healthy and vital life or recover from a stressed, injured, or traumatic state.
 And to provide you with the tools to empower you to break the cycle of pain and maintain a "Nutritious Movement Based" life of longevity off of the mat.

 You'll be surprised how quickly we can work together to make measurable improvements and get you feeling better.
 Go beyond personal care massage with Cannabis Infused Functional Thai bodywork and Yoga.

-Mobility Programming, Self-Care and Life Practice Support:This is a lifestyle change and it can be hard to go at it on your own without a plan.
-I will work with you, your physician, or personal trainer to establish a program that meets your needs and prepares you for the activities of your life.
-Once I understand your needs, I can offer a variety of therapeutic massage modalities, yoga and self-care which can be customized into a plan that you can embrace.
+Mobility Programming, Self-Care, and Life Practice Support:This is a lifestyle change and it can be hard to go at it on your own without a plan.
+I will work with you, your physician, or your personal trainer to establish a program that meets your needs and prepares you for the activities of your life.
+Once I understand your needs, I can offer a variety of therapeutic massage modalities, yoga, and self-care which can be customized into a plan that you can embrace.
 You will learn to recognize and take action to reprogram your mind-body connection and prevent injury.

 Schedule a Call to talk and see if I can support you.